The Big Family Picnic: The Aftermath

 Your local emergency room has been taken off high alert and much of their staff has been given a well deserved vacation.

-Once again they’ve treated various members of your family for the following injuries, ailments and assorted issues:
+They’ve treated various members of your family for the following injuries, ailments, and assorted issues:

 - Puncture wounds.